Teacher Education and Teacher Certification Requirements

-The Teacher Education Program and the Secondary Education programs are interdisciplinary in nature and applicable to all students pursuing teacher certification.
-These programs are overseen by the Educator Preparation Provider (EPP) with a Educator Preparation Provider Council (EPPC) and numerous subcommittees.
-All academic departments/schools with a teacher education program participate in these committees and administer their programs in accordance with approved policies and curriculum.
+Teacher Education includes College of Education and Secondary Education programs which are housed in a variety of colleges across the university.
+The Teacher Education programs are interdisciplinary in nature and applicable to all students pursuing teacher certification.
+These programs are overseen by the Educator Preparation Provider (EPP) with an Educator Preparation Provider Council (EPPC) and subcommittees.
+All academic departments with a teacher education program participate in these committees and administer their programs in accordance with approved policies and curriculum.
 The following offices assist the EPP, EPPC, and the departments in administering the programs.

 - Educator Preparation Provider Head: Dr. Chris Craig, Deputy Provost, Carrington Hall, room 209, 417-836-5022

 The professional education programs have received continuing accreditation by the Missouri Department of Elementary and Secondary Education for teacher preparation and certification.
-Admission to the University does not automatically qualify a student to participate in the professional component of the teacher education program.
-A high level of academic and professional competence is required for admission to and continuation in the teacher education program.
+Admission to the University does not automatically qualify a student to participate in the professional component of teacher education.
+Academic and professional competence is required for admission to and continuation in teacher education.
 Completion of the program is designed to lead to certification to teach in Missouri public schools.

 Postbaccalaureate teacher certification

-Students who have already obtained a bachelor's degree and are seeking Missouri state teacher certification should contact the Teacher Certification Office, 417-836-8772.
+Students who have already obtained a bachelor's degree and are seeking Missouri teacher certification should contact the Professional Education Services office, 417-836-8772.
 This office provides a program evaluation service for initial certificates, advisement and assistance to gain certification and/or additional endorsements.

 Diversity coursework is required through professional and program-specific courses.
-Students must consult with the program or department of major for specific program requirements that may meet this diversity component.
+Students must consult with their program for specific program requirements.

 All candidates for professional education programs at Missouri State University are required to have professional liability insurance coverage before being placed in the initial practicum, and/or subsequent clinical and field experiences.
 The proof of coverage must accompany all other required documentation prior to placement.
 No exceptions may be granted.
 For more information, refer to Professional Liability Insurance.